Fix Windows Update Error 0x80240439: 5 Working Methods

 DISM /Online /Cleanup-Image /RestoreHealth

-When we tried this on a PC where the first 3 fixes failed, SFC found corrupted files and repaired most of them.
-DISM handled the rest.
-Windows Update worked after a restart.
+When the first 3 fixes fail, SFC usually finds corrupted files and repairs most of them, and DISM handles the rest.
+Windows Update then works after a restart.
 This approach also resolves errors like 0x80070652 and 0x80070570.

 #Fix 5: Check Your Date and Time